-If the finding is that the allegation was not sustained but is categorised within the Class or Kind Determination, then the results of the investigation will be held in the school records.
+If the finding is that the allegation was not sustained but is categorised within the Class or Kind Determination, then the results of the investigation will be held in the School records.
+The KCCS Principal will engage AIS as a member school in relation to a class/kind determination.